-Winter break is quickly coming up, and most of us have one thing on our mind: enjoying the post-finals coma on the couch and eating copious amounts of holiday goodies.
+Winter break is quickly coming up, and most of us have one thing on our minds: enjoying the post-finals coma on the couch while eating copious amounts of holiday goodies.
 While this may sound like an enticing option, this 4-week period is a perfect opportunity to take advantage of a more obscure student experience: externships!

-Externships are not the same as internships, but rather a shorter experience that can last for a few weeks or even a few days.
+Externships are not the same as internships; they are a shorter experience that can last for a few weeks or even a few days.
 These opportunities are an easy way to take advantage of your winter holiday and give you a competitive edge when applying for a job.

 During the Externship

 These types of opportunities are mostly to help you get a look at the career you are looking to work in.
 For this reason, it’s a good idea to compile a list of questions you have about your future job and get them answered throughout your externship to gain insight.

 It’s important to be clear with your supervisor about what you are hoping to learn because your time at this company will be brief.
 However, be sure to set realistic goals.
 If you are going into a medical externship for 2 weeks, chances are you will not be seeing a patient through a whole recovery cycle, and you may be handling much smaller tasks than interns in longer-term roles.
 Remember that this is still an opportunity to observe a lot and gain respect by doing what is asked of you, no matter how important or large the task is.